Two the Hard Way

-Two the Hard Way is a studio album by American singer-actress Cher and the third studio album by American rock singer Gregg Allman released in November 1977 by Warner Bros.
+Two the Hard Way is the collaborative studio album by American singer and actress Cher (credited as "Woman") and American singer and keyboardist Gregg Allman.
+It was released in November 1977 by Warner Bros.
 Records.
-The album, billed to "Allman and Woman", was a critical and commercial failure.
+The album, billed to Allman and Woman, was a critical and commercial failure.

 History

 The product of the two musicians' unlikely and turbulent relationship and marriage, it attempted an even more unlikely musical melding of Allman's Southern rock with Cher's idiosyncratic, personality-driven pop.
 The uncharacteristically airbrushed cover notwithstanding, Allman's musical ideas and singing generally took the lead.

 In conjunction with the release of the album Cher and Allman did a 21-show tour called the "Two the Hard Way Tour", consisting of seven shows in Japan and 14 in Europe.
 The tour ended abruptly when Cher parted ways with Allman and returned to the United States.

-The album was not well received; the 1979 Rolling Stone Record Guide said "It's hard to imagine a more inappropriate combination ...
-It's the bottom of the barrel after a long fall for Gregg, and more of the same for Cher," and rated the album "Worthless".
-Two the Hard Way was not a commercial success either; by the time the 1983 edition of the same guide was published, the album was out of print.

 The album was never officially re-issued on CD or 8-track, although it has been bootlegged.
 In 2008, Billboard correspondent Keith Caulfield stated that Cher owned the rights to the master tapes of this album (as well as three solo albums she made in the mid-1970s) and hence she would have to approve any reissues.
-The song "Can You Fool?" was included in the 1989 Allman Brothers compilation album Dreams, which is still in print.
+The song "Can You Fool" was included in the 1989 Allman Brothers compilation album Dreams, which is still in print.

-For many years "Can You Fool?" was the only Allman and Woman song to have been officially made available online.
+For many years "Can You Fool" was the only Allman and Woman song to have been officially made available online.
 However, on October 8, 2021, Cher released all 11 tracks, "restored and remastered", on her YouTube channel.
-A few days later, she also released several live videos produced in November 1977 for the BBC TV series, The Old Grey Whistle Test.
+A few days later, she also released several live videos produced in November 1977 for the BBC TV series The Old Grey Whistle Test.

+Critical reception

+The album was generally panned by critics.
+The Rolling Stone Record Guide wrote: "It's hard to imagine a more inappropriate combination...
+It's the bottom of the barrel after a long fall for Gregg, and more of the same for Cher."
+The guide gave the album zero stars, rating it "Worthless".
+On the other hand, Cash Box was more cordial, explaining that "there were some complications in the meantime, as the title perhaps alludes to, but the end result is all you could ever hope for in a collaboration from these two unique musical performers," and concluding that "it's a very personal and moving album, and if there is an anthem, it might just be the gritty "We're Gonna Make It," which we hope is prophetic."